 Wheeler (2001a) addressed control charts for characteristics when products are incorrectly classified as intact or defective due to measurement errors.
 He proposed improving the quality of the production process rather than investing resources in a perfect measurement system, arguing that improving the measurement systems when sorting products so they match the specifications would increase the overhead, while improving the production process would lower costs.

 The measurement process is influenced by many factors, such as environmental conditions, differences between measurers, rounding errors, calibration errors, errors in reading the results, and measurement times.
 Therefore, when a certain variable is measured several times, there is likely to be variability between the measurements.
-The different factors influencing this variability can be divided into two main categories: those stemming from the measurand itself, and those stemming from the measurement process and instruments, i.e. measurement errors (Gertsbakh 2003).
+The different factors influencing this variability can be divided into two main categories: those stemming from the measurand itself, and those stemming from the measurement process and instruments, i.e. measurement errors (Gertsbakh, 2003).

-Measurand Y can be described as the sum of two components:
+Measurand Y can be described as:

-(1) Y= X+ε

-X – the “true” value of the measurand

-ε – the measurement error ε~N(0,σ2)

-The general description of the measurement can be expanded thusly:

-(2) Y= μx+ΔX+εx+εm
+(1) Y= μx+ΔX+εx+εm